ATNF/askapsdp/Code/Doc/user/current/doc/utils/casdaupload.rst

 * Deposits all artifacts, the checksum files and the metadata file in the designated output directory
+* Finally, and specifically as the last step, a file named "READY" is written to the output directory.
+This indicates no further addition or mutation of the data products in the output directory will take place and the CASDA ingest process can begin.

 Running the program
 -------------------